Jasper-Nelligan/ByteLog/README.md

 1. Clone or download this repository
 1. Run `npm install --legacy-peer-deps` in your terminal.
 For the purposes of this demo project, please use `--legacy-peer-deps` to ignore incompatibilities.
+1. Set up Supabase.
+For this, you'll need to:

+    1. Go to Supabase and create a new project
+    1. After the project is created, copy the Direct Connection string (PostgreSQL URI format).
-1. Create a `.env` file in the root, and add the following environment variable:
+    1. Create a `.env` file in the root, and add your direct connection string there:

     ```
-    DATABASE_URL=postgresql://postgres:xNubgRg4z3f3RTR9@db.aesuruxzavkowkrupubf.supabase.co:5432/postgres
+    DATABASE_URL=[YOUR_CONNECTION_STRING]
     ```

-    This connects to a live database, so please do not share this secret anywhere else.
 1. Run these prisma commands:

     ```
     npx prisma generate
-    npx prisma migrate dev
+    npx prisma db push
     ```

+    This will create the necessary tables and structures in your Supabase database.

 1. Run `npm run dev`, and open http://localhost:3000/ in your browser to view this project
 1. Finally, to access and post updates, log in using these credentials: